 Present quotes in a simple 3-tier format that makes the decision easy:

 Always recommend Tier 2.
 Position Tier 1 as "meets minimum requirements" and Tier 3 as "the ultimate guest experience."
 Most clients choose Tier 2 because it feels responsible without being extravagant.
+Include a clear line item for ADA units in every tier.

 Handling Price Negotiations